 A. Local LPNs are making over $18 to start – more with experience.
 There is extra pay for evening and night shifts, holidays, and weekends.
 Mental health workers often work in group homes or acute care and often make between $8-15 an hour.

 Remember – the majority of nurses and other health care workers work some evenings or nights, and some weekends and holidays.
 Illness does not stop for holidays!

 Q. Are there jobs available for people in health careers?

 A. There are MANY available jobs.
-There is a local and national shortage of nurses, mental health workers, and radiologic technologists.
+There is a local and national shortage of nurses and mental health workers.
 Health care will be one of the professions in great demand for years to come.

 Q. I have experience as a nurse aide or EMT or in the Armed Services – Do I get advanced placement?

 A. No. These trainings prepare you in basic care or specialized skills only.
 The college health care curricula are at higher levels.

 Q. Can I enter the health career programs directly from high school?
 Or can I transfer credits from another educational institution?
 What about advanced placement?